saadaltaf/slds-test/README.md

 This command creates the `docs/` folder locally, but you do **not** need to commit it.
 The workflow will handle building and deploying to GitHub Pages for you.

+The GitHub Pages site is served from the `docs/` directory.
+The `index.html` file in that folder acts as a small landing page with links to the example
+pages:

+- `campaign-form.html` – basic campaign creation form
+- `segment-review.html` – sample supplier review table

+Open `index.html` after the site is deployed to navigate to these examples.